DIRECTV continues its HD dominance with over 130 HD channels.

 Dish Pointing Basics

 To receive DIRECTV broadcast signals, your standard satellite dish must be correctly positioned, which is fairly simple to do yourself using DIRECTV's Dish Pointer below.
-Or you can download the self-installation guide (PDF format).
 If you've purchased a DIRECTV multi-satellite system, we highly recommend professional installation.

 Determining azimuth and elevation